 Areas designated for special management: multiple sections in this Standard call for designations of special management - among these are High Conservation Value Forests (HCVF); Representative Sample Areas (RSAs); conservation zones for rare, threatened, and endangered (RTE) species; and Streamside Management Zones (SMZs).
 These designations, although designed to capture differing values are by no means mutually exclusive and in many cases, one would expect to see a high level of overlap.
 For example, an unentered old growth stand on an FMU would most likely be designated HCVF due to its ecological values and would also serve as an RSA as an ecological reference condition or an under-represented ecological condition.
-Forest management areas in order to maximize the environmental, social and economic values of the forest.
+Forest managers and owners are encouraged to consider the overlap of goals when designing configurations of special management areas in order to maximize the environmental, social and economic values of the forest.